Nsustain/nsustain.com/README.md

 To Do:

-- Add descriptions on the organization setting,
+- Add descriptions on the organization setting
-- Add explanation for the main gist,
+- Add explanation for the main gist
 - Add href links to the license bedges
+- Add tags to the `about` section on GitHub
+-

 -->